 - La Niña: Early Warning - Early Action analysis for a potential La Niña in 2016/201705/07/2016

 2015–2016 El Niño - Early action and response for agriculture, food security and nutrition - UPDATE #9

 Background and purpose

-This report provides a global analysis of the current and expected evolution of El Niño-related disasters and their impact on agriculture, food security and nutrition.
+This report provides a global analysis of the El Niño-related disasters and their impact on agriculture, food security and nutrition.
 It aims to give a consolidated outlook of the situation and the early actions being taken by governments, partners and the Food and Agriculture Organization of the United Nations (FAO).
-Analysis in the report is divided between FAO high priority countries and other countries at risk.
+Analysis in the report is divided between FAO high priority countries (pp 5-25) and other countries at risk (pp 26-39).
 Countries were selected based on a combination of analysis of the El Niño event and FAO priorities for strengthening the resilience of livelihoods to threats and crises.